s2005/github-models-scraper/README.md

 ## Automated Updates

-This repository uses GitHub Actions to automatically run the scraper every 6 hours.
+This repository uses GitHub Actions to automatically run the scraper once per day.
 The workflow:
 1. Runs the scraper
 2. Checks for changes in the data
 3. Commits and pushes updates if changes are found